stuntbadger/terraform-webserver/README.md

 You can download terraform from https://www.terraform.io/downloads.html

-once downloaded the files from the git repo and terrafrom installed you will need to initalis e the folder
+once downloaded the files from the git repo and terrafrom installed you will need to initalis the folder

-terrafrorm init
+code(terrafrorm init)

 terrafrom plan
 This will show what is going to be created / amended in aws